Pete Latzo

-Pete Latzo (August 1, 1902 – July 7, 1968) was an American boxer who held the World Welterweight Championship from 1926 to 1927.
+Pete Latzo (born August 1, 1902 – July 7, 1968) was an American boxer, who held the Undisputed World Welterweight Championship from 1926 to 1927.

 Boxing career highlights

-Latzo was born on August 1, 1902, in Colerain, Pennsylvania, near the heart of coal-mining county.
+Latzo was born on August 1, 1902, in Colerain, Pennsylvania, near the heart of the coal-mining county.
 By several accounts, Latzo spent some of his early years mining, and working as a "breaker boy" whose primary job was to pick slate and other impurities from anthracite coal.
 His brother Steve preceded him as a boxer in local rings with some success, once losing to Mickey Walker by knockout.
 His older brother Joe also boxed briefly in and around Scranton.
-For a period, Latzo's brother Mike managed his career, though his primary managers were Paddy Mullins, and Jimmy Johnston.
+For a period, Latzo's brother Mike managed his career, though his primary managers were Paddy Mullins and Jimmy Johnston.

-In their first welterweight title fight on March 22, 1923, Mickey Walker defeated Latzo in a twelve-round newspapers decision before a crowd of 10,000 in Newark, New Jersey.
-Latzo took a tremendous beating, suffering particularly from shots to the body, and was down for a count of three from a solid left to the jaw in the fourth.
-Latzo continued to take severe punishment to the body in the sixth but managed to stay on his feet.
-With both men exhausted, the fighting in the seventh through eleventh rounds was comparatively slow, and though the twelfth saw more action from both combatants, Latzo was stunned but not floored by a left to the chin shortly before the final bell.
+In their first welterweight title fight on March 22, 1923, Mickey Walker defeated Latzo in a twelve-round newspaper's decision before a crowd of 10,000 in Newark, New Jersey.
+Latzo took a tremendous beating, suffering particularly from shots to the body, and was knocked down for a count of three from a solid left to the jaw in the fourth round.
+Latzo continued to take severe punishment to the body in the sixth round but managed to stay on his feet.
+With both men exhausted, the fighting in the seventh through eleventh rounds was comparatively slow, and though the twelfth round saw more offensive action from both combatants, Latzo was stunned but not knocked down by a left to the chin shortly before the final bell.

 Taking the world welterweight title, May, 1926

-In an impressive upset, Latzo defeated Mickey Walker to take the world welterweight championship before a crowd of 12,000 on May 20, 1926, in a ten-round unanimous decision in Scranton, Pennsylvania.
-The bout was marred somewhat by frequent clinching, holding and covering up, and it lacked haymakers and knockdowns, but Latzo brilliantly executed his win after previously losing to Walker, a 3-1 favorite to win the match.
+In an unexpected upset, Latzo defeated Mickey Walker to take the world welterweight championship before a crowd of 12,000 on May 20, 1926, in a ten-round unanimous decision in Scranton, Pennsylvania.
+The bout was marred somewhat by frequent clinching, holding and covering up, and it lacked haymakers and knockdowns, but Latzo executed his win after previously losing to Walker, a 3-1 favorite to win the match.
 The Associated Press gave Latzo five rounds, with three to Walker, and two even, and both judges ruled in his favor.

-He defeated Jewish boxer Willie Harmon on June 29, 1926, in a fifth-round knockout in Newark, New Jersey.
-If he had lost by knockout, Latzo's recently earned title may have been at risk.
+He defeated Willie Harmon on June 29, 1926, in a fifth-round knockout in Newark, New Jersey.
+If he had lost by knockout, Latzo's recently earned title would have been at risk.
 The combatants fought with neither having a strong advantage in the first four rounds.
-A strong left to the body that dazed Harmon followed by a solid right to the jaw during infighting in the fifth ended the bout, though Harmon had been down very briefly in the first.
-Though he was a sturdy ring veteran, it was Harmon's first loss by knockout.
+A strong left to the body that dazed Harmon followed by a solid right to the jaw during infighting in the fifth round ended the bout, though Harmon had been down very briefly in the first.
+Though he was a ring veteran, it was Harmon's first loss by knockout.